Skip to main content

 DIEP flap breast reconstruction offers advantages over alternative surgical options including:

-• Lower risk of losing abdominal muscle strength vs. other procedures
+• Lower risk of losing abdominal muscle strength versus other procedures (such as the TRAM flap)

 • Uses your body’s own tissue to rebuild the breast, making it a more natural option in comparison to prosthetic reconstruction